Dramatic video shows people climb out of window to safety during deadly NYC fire - NewsBreak

 “It was her brother,” Cortes continued.
 “Her brother tried to come down.
 She grabbed her brother to climb with her, and the fire started coming closer out the window.
 That’s when they started going down slowly, slowly.”

-Below, there were first responders and good Samaritans to help them.CDC panel recommends Pfizer, Moderna vaccines over J&J shot
+Below, there were first responders and good Samaritans to help them.Johnstown police recover stolen guns during traffic stop

 Fire officials said multiple electric bicycles were found in the apartment;, however, the cause of the fire remained under investigation Thursday morning.